Local Cemeteries

 Pioneer Burying Ground

-Located at the intersection of Stone Road and Route 64, it is no longer an active cemetery.
+Located at the intersection of Stone Road and Route 64, the Pioneer Burying Ground is no longer an active cemetery.
 The original three-acre Pioneer Burying Ground and Mile Post School adjacent to it was set off by Simon and Israel Stone, the town's founders, in 1789 and purchased with $250 of public funds.
 A small wooden church also stood on the plot in the 1800s.
 The church had been established and built by the Congregational Society and later sold to the Baptists.
 The first log schoolhouse was also built on this land.

 Pioneer graves include Revolutionary War veterans such as John Lusk, the first permanent settler in what became Monroe County; Glover Perrin, the founder of Perinton; Andrew Huntington, Sr., a physician who answered the alarm at Lexington; and Alexander Dunn, a quartermaster in the Sullivan and Clinton expedition of 1779.
 Many of the early settlers who were involved in community government and early farm families were buried in this unassuming resting place.